 Here are a few simple questions to ask yourself if you are on the fence about updating your logo, and choosing a brand identity design agency:

 1. Is your brand identity unique?

 Do you know if you have competition is mimicking your logo?
-Simply check it using TinyEye image search.
+Check it using TinyEye image search.
 You can place your logo in there to see how many similar competitors are out there in the same visual space as you.
 There are many more ways to find out if your trademark or patent is infringed upon as well, and we collected a list of resources in an article on this topic here.

 2. Have you updated your brand strategy?

 Did your logo work well for a period communicating with audiences, only then to age and not communicate as well to your brand’s audiences?
 Don’t worry this happens all the time.
 We worked with brands that have undergone re-positioning to attract younger audiences or new audiences altogether.
 What once worked yesterday, will eventually have diminishing returns tomorrow.
 If your brand is facing a challenge, we offer branding audits before designing a unique logo.
 If you have more questions on this topic, don’t hesitate to contact us and ask or read our brand strategy article.